phusion/passenger_apt_automation/README.md

 ### Adding support for a new distribution

-In these instructions, we assume that the new distribution is Ubuntu 15.05 "wily".
+In these instructions, we assume that the new distribution is Ubuntu 16.04 "Xenial".
 Update the actual parameters accordingly.

  1. Rebuild the build box so that it has the latest distribution information: